NYC Local Law 97

 What is Local Law 97?

-At the center of the Climate Mobilization Act is NYC’s Local Law 97, or the Building Emissions Law, which is, by far, the primary and most impactful piece of the legislation.
-The purpose of Local Law 97 is to reduce carbon emissions from buildings which, as noted before, is ultimately the most effective means of reducing NYC’s footprint.
+Many owners, developers, and companies are currently asking the question, “what is Local Law 97?”
+At the center of the New York City Climate Mobilization Act is NYC’s Local Law 97, or the Building Emissions Law, which is, by far, the primary and most impactful piece of the legislation.
+The purpose of Local Law 97 is to reduce carbon emissions from buildings which, as noted before, is ultimately the most effective means of reducing NYC’s carbon footprint.
 NYC’s Local Law 97 is the most ambitious law enacted by any city in the world in regards to confronting emissions issues from existing buildings.
 Essentially, it sets carbon emissions caps for energy use for a majority of NYC’s biggest buildings.
+In order to stay up to date with the New York City Climate Mobilization Act and Local Law 97, Citiquiet has partnered with the NYC Accelerator Service Provider Program to be a key service provider for those who need to get in compliance before the time benchmarks listed.
+It is Citiquiet’s hope that we can help solve all of your questions about “what is Local Law 97?” and help you better understand how it will impact your property in the future.

 NYC Local Law 97 Details

 As mentioned above, NYC Local Law 97 sets carbon emission caps for many large NYC buildings, specifically buildings larger than 25,000 square feet.
 This accounts for roughly 50,000 residential and commercial buildings across NYC.
 The caps start in 2024 and will continue to become more stringent over time.
 There are different carbon emissions intensity limits depending on the size and purpose of the building spaces.
 Overall, this law will apply to a number of properties across NYC but, in general, if a property is subject to NYC Benchmarking Law, then it is subject to Local Law 97 as well.
-There will be fines for those buildings that do not comply with the rules and regulations set by New York City’s Local Law 97.
+There will be fines for those buildings that do not comply with the rules and regulations set by New York City’s Local Law 97, which are currently set at $268 per ton of emissions that are in excess of the individual building’s cap in any given year.

 Local Law 97 Goal

-Ultimately, the goal is to reduce NYC building-based emissions by 40% by 2030.
+Ultimately, the goal of Local Law 97 is to reduce NYC building-based emissions by 40% by 2030.
 With the caps getting more stringent over time, the eventual goal is to reduce emissions by 80% by 2050.
 There are two compliance periods within this law- 2024-2029 and 2030-2034.
 The city will then clarify any additional requirements for future periods through 2050.
 The 2024 and 2030 emissions intensity limits were set to impact and combat the worst carbon emitters, so the average NYC building will meet the 2024 requirements.
 They will, however, most likely need to reduce emissions for the more stringent 2030 limits.
-All of NYC’s property owners must begin looking into their emissions now so that they can get a jump start on complying with Local Law 97 and lowering their individual emissions.
+By 2030, Local Law 97 is projected to reduce New York City’s carbon emissions by about 6 million tons, the equivalent of taking 1.3 million cars off of New York City’s roads!
+All of NYC’s property owners must begin looking into their emissions now so that they can get a head start on complying with Local Law 97 and lowering their individual emissions.

 How To Reduce Carbon Emissions From a Building

 There are a number of ways to reduce a building’s carbon emissions but, at the end of the day, saving energy is going to be the most effective way to do this.
-This means implementing energy-efficient best practices throughout the building, controlling temperature, and taking steps to overall reduce the energy building-wide.
-This is where CitiQuiet comes in.
+This means implementing energy-efficient best practices throughout the entire building, controlling the temperature, and taking the steps to reduce the overall energy building-wide.
+Luckily, one of the best ways to reduce energy use is to install new energy-efficient soundproof windows- a CitiQuiet specialty.

 How CitiQuiet Can Help Your Building Comply With Local Law 97

-As previously mentioned, the best way to reduce a building’s carbon emission is to save energy- and CitiQuiet offers a simple, attractive, efficient solution to achieve this goal with soundproof windows for NYC.
-These soundproof windows reduce unwanted noises, are easy to install, and are energy efficient, allowing any building to save money on energy costs month after month.
-They offer thermal, moisture, and humidity control and offer a 99% reduction in dirt and drafts.
-It’s energy-efficiency in a sleek, market value improving package.
-CitiQuiet’s soundproof windows will make your building better, improve your tenant’s quality of life, and will help to ensure that you meet the requirements of NYC’s local law 97!
+As previously mentioned, the best way to reduce a building’s carbon emission is to save energy- and CitiQuiet offers a simple, attractive, and efficient solution to achieve this goal with energy-efficient, soundproof windows for NYC.
+Our energy-efficient soundproof windows reduce unwanted noises, are easy to install, and are energy efficient, allowing any building to save money on energy costs month after month.
+These windows offer thermal, moisture, and humidity control and offer a 99% reduction in dirt and drafts.
+Not to mention, they’re capable of blocking up to 95% of outside noise from entering your building.
+They’re energy efficiency in a sleek, market value improving package.
+CitiQuiet’s energy-efficient soundproof windows will make your building better, improve your tenant’s quality of life, and will help to ensure that you meet the requirements of NYC’s Local Law 97, a component of the New York City Climate Mobilization Act.

-Benefits to Complying with NYC’s Local Law 97
+Benefits of Complying with NYC’s Local Law 97

 Of course, when complying with New York City’s Local Law 97, there are the obvious benefits of avoiding fines and following the rules of New York legislation.
-However, there are many other additional benefits to compliance too!
+However, there are many other additional benefits to compliance with the New York City Climate Mobilization Act that we want to highlight.

-First, by implementing energy-saving practices and tools, like CitiQuiet soundproof windows, you are lowering overall operating costs and improving your building’s bottom line.
+First, by implementing energy-saving practices and tools, such as CitiQuiet soundproof windows, you are lowering overall operating costs and improving your building’s bottom line.
+This means getting a bigger return on your investment, year after year.

 By installing energy-efficient soundproof windows, you are also boosting tenant happiness and reducing overall tenant turnover.
-This is because tenants will be more comfortable, they will be saving money, and their overall quality of living will be greatly improved.
+This is because tenants will likely be more comfortable, they will be saving money on their bills, and their overall quality of work and living will be greatly improved.
+No matter if it’s residential or commercial, CitiQuiet has you covered.

 Property Value Boost

-CitiQuiet’s soundproof windows are not only energy-efficient and effective in eliminating unwanted sound, they will also increase the value of your property.
-In addition, they will also help with the marketability of these properties!
+CitiQuiet’s soundproof windows are not only energy-efficient and effective in eliminating unwanted sound, but they will also increase the value of your property.
+In addition, they will also help with the marketability of these properties for future tenants and developers alike.

 Improve New York

-Last, but certainly not least, installing CitiQuiet’s soundproof windows will help to achieve the ultimate goal of reducing the carbon footprint and contributing to a healthier and cleaner New York!
+Last, but certainly not least, installing CitiQuiet’s soundproof windows will help to achieve the ultimate goal of reducing the carbon footprint, contributing to a healthier and cleaner New York, and staying in compliance with Local Law 97.